 When you feel full after nibbling on a small ration of food, it’s inevitable that—with decreased appetite and calorie consumption—you begin to lose weight.
 Dr. Bhatia says, “Some patients are unable to eat due to the discomfort and, hence, lose weight.”
 You can contract H. pylori quite easily by eating contaminated food.
 Dr. Bhatia says that once the bacteria has entered into your system, it inhabits your stomach lining and stays there.
 She says it’s important to treat this infection right away, not only for immediate relief but, more importantly, to eliminate the chance of developing stomach cancer over time.
 Doctors can treat H. pylori with antibiotics, though it can take several rounds for the infection to clear.
 Find out if you have any of these 11 symptoms of Crohn’s disease.

 Daniel M Ernst/Shutterstock

-Along with belching and bloating, H. pylori infection can also cause nausea.
+Along with belching and bloating, H. pylori infection can also cause nausea; they’re all common gastritis symptoms.
 Dr. Bhatia says that the movement of bile, a digestive liquid produced by the liver, from the small intestines into the stomach may be the source of nausea or vomiting.
 (Bile reflux is, in fact, a type of gastritis.)
 However, says Dr. Bhatia, nausea can also be a symptom of indigestion, so it’s important to take that into consideration before assuming you have an H. pylori infection.
 Learn which foods you should eat if you have acid reflux or other digestion problems.

 You drink alcohol or take certain drugs